sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/publishing_changesets.md

 See [`changesetTemplate.published`](../references/campaign_spec_yaml_reference.md#changesettemplate-published) in the campaign spec reference for more details.

+## Fully publishing draft changesets

+If you have previously published changesets as drafts on code hosts by setting `published` to `draft`, you then fully publish them and take them out of draft mode by updating the `published` to `true`.

+See [`changesetTemplate.published`](../references/campaign_spec_yaml_reference.md#changesettemplate-published) in the campaign spec reference for more details.

 ## Specifying Git commit details

 The commit that's created and pushed to the branch uses the details specified in the campaign spec's `changesetTemplate` field.